Syndrome decoding by quantum approximate optimization: Numerical Simulations

 \subsubsection{The $[[5,1,3]]$ code}

 The $[[5,1,3]]$ code has been discussed in Example~\ref{ex:513}.
 We consider the generator-based decoding Algorithm~\ref{Algorithm:IV} with the following generator matrices

 Note that $G_\cS'$ defines the same code as $G_\cS$ does but $G_\cS'$ has fewer 1's in the last two rows.
-As in the previous subsection, we use NM+basin-hopping and COBYLA+multistart to optimize $F_p$ over $(\bm\gamma,\bm\beta)$ for $p=1,\dots,4$ for different syndromes and the normalized $F_p$ are shown in Fig.~\ref{fig:513_Fp}.
+As in the previous subsection, we use NM+basin-hopping and COBYLA+multistart to optimize $F_p$ over $(\bm\gamma,\bm\beta)\in[0,\pi]^{2p}$ for $p=1,\dots,4$ for different syndromes and the normalized $F_p$ are shown in Fig.~\ref{fig:513_Fp}. {The maximum value of $F_p$ is 5 before normalization.}

 The complete QAOA decoding of a quantum code is as follows.
 An error $\bme\in\{0,1\}^{2n}$ is generated according to an independent depolarizing channel of rate $\epsilon$ with probability